ERASER: Machine Unlearning in MLaaS via an Inference Serving-Aware Approach: Design Options and Variants of

 \subsection{Analysis}

-We take DIMP (Options A-B-B) and SISA with ``unlearning-request-first'' strategy (Options B-B-B) as examples to theoretically analyze the acceleration capability of \projectname.
+We take DIMP (Options A-B-B) and SISA with unlearning-request-first strategy (Options B-B-B) as examples to theoretically analyze the acceleration capability of \projectname.

-Assume the time required to retrain a constituent model is fixed at $r$, the number of unlearning requests is $n_u$, the number of inference requests is $n_i$, the arrival time interval for all requests is $[0, T]$.
+Assume the time required to retrain a constituent model is $r$, the number of unlearning requests is $n_u$, the number of inference requests is $n_i$, and the arrival time interval for all requests is $[0, T]$.
+For simplicity, we assume that all unlearning requests arrive at fixed time intervals, with an unlearning request arriving every $\frac{T}{n_u}$ starting from $t=0$.
+Since the time taken for a single inference is almost negligible compared to unlearning execution, we do not consider the time taken for inference in calculating.

 \begin{theorem} [Waiting Time of SISA] The expected waiting time of each inference request in SISA is